-If Not Eligible for Service Retirement - Spouses receive the judge's monetary credits or three times the annual salary at the time of death, whichever is greater.
+If not eligible for Service Retirement - Spouses receive the judge's monetary credits or three times the annual salary at the time of death, whichever is greater.
 This is paid in 36 monthly installments.
-If there is no spouse, this benefit is paid to member children; or if none, to the designated beneficiary.
+If there is no spouse, this benefit is paid to members children; or if none, to the designated beneficiary.